On exploring the potential of quantum auto-encoder for learning quantum systems: QAE-based QFI estimator

 The implementation of the QAE-based QFI estimator is illustrated in Figure \ref{fig:QAE-QFI}.
-In particular, the proposed algorithm repeats the following procedure with in total $T$ times.
+In particular, our proposal repeats the following procedure with in total $T$ times.
 At the $t$-th iteration, the variational quantum circuit $U(\bm{\gamma}^{(t)})$ is utilized to generate the probe state $\rho(\bm{\gamma}^{(t)})$.
-As highlighted by the brown and blue box, the probe state separately interacts with the target source described by the parameter $\vartheta$ and $\vartheta+\tau$ to generate the state $\rho_{\vartheta}(\bm{\gamma})$ and $\rho_{\vartheta+\tau}(\bm{\gamma})$.
-These two states, which contain the information of source, are fed into the QAE-based fidelity estimator as introduced in Section \ref{append:sub:QAE-fide}.
+As highlighted by the brown and blue boxes, the probe state interacts with the target source described by the parameter $\vartheta$ and $\vartheta+\tau$ to generate the states $\rho_{\vartheta}(\bm{\gamma})$ and $\rho_{\vartheta+\tau}(\bm{\gamma})$, respectively.
+These two states, which contain the information of the source $\vartheta$, are fed into the QAE-based fidelity estimator presented in Section \ref{sec:QAE-fide}.
 The estimated fidelity returned by the QAE-based fidelity estimator is employed to compute $ \mathcal{I}_{\tau}(\vartheta, \rho_{\vartheta}(\bm{\gamma}))$ in Eqn.~(\ref{eqn:q_metro_def}) and then update parameters $\bm{\gamma}$ to maximize this quantity.
 This completes the $t$-th iteration.